-- We determined the Median Employee's 2021 total annual compensation to be equal to the sum of the following items: - \$178,306, which represents the amount of such employee's compensation for fiscal year 2021 that would have been reported in our "Summary Compensation Table" in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K if the employee had been a Named Officer for fiscal year 2021; and - \$7,532, which represents the estimated aggregate value of the employee's compensation under the following non-discriminatory benefit plans: (i) group health care benefits, (ii) group life insurance, and (iii) group accidental death and dismemberment insurance.
+- To identify the Median Employee from our adjusted employee population, we first determined each employee's base salary as of December 31, 2022, overtime earnings and annual cash bonus paid during fiscal year 2022 as reflected in our payroll records, and the grant value of restricted stock/RSUs granted during fiscal year 2022.
+Then we identified our Median Employee from our adjusted employee population based on this compensation measure. - We determined the CEO's 2022 annual total compensation to be equal to the sum of the following items: - \$12,641,202, which represents the amount reported for fiscal year 2022 for our CEO in the "Total" column of our "Summary Compensation Table" above; and - \$21,772, which represents the estimated aggregate value of the CEO's compensation under the following non-discriminatory benefit plans: (i) group health care benefits, (ii) group life insurance, and (iii) group accidental death and dismemberment insurance. - In accordance with the SEC rules, we determined the Median Employee's 2022 total annual compensation to be equal to the sum of the following items: - \$181,964, which represents the amount of such employee's compensation for fiscal year 2022 that would have been reported in our "Summary Compensation Table" in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K if the employee had been a NEO for fiscal year 2022; and - \$14,359, which represents the estimated aggregate value of such employee's compensation under the following non-discriminatory benefit plans: (i) group health care benefits, (ii) group life insurance, and (iii) group accidental death and dismemberment insurance.